johanclasson/Rester/README.md

 ## Current Limitations

-The implementation of Rester is a still in progress.
+The implementation of Rester is still in progress.
 Because of that, you will find that some features are missing.
 The most important ones that are not done (*yet!*) are:

 * Logs are not persisted.
 * Although detailed information is logged, it is not displayed in the user interface.